Quantum loop algebras and l-root operators: Introduction

+The key observation (Propositions \ref{stepprop} and \ref{idea}) that makes such a construction possible is the following.
+For any finite-dimensional representation, say $V\in \Ob(\cc_\P)$, the matrix representatives $\rho(x_{i}^\pm(z))\in \End(V)[[z,z^{-1}]]$ take a very specific form.
+Namely, \be \rho(x_{i}^\pm(z)) = \sum_{a\in \P_i}\sum_{m=0}^M E^\pm_{i,a,m} \frac{a^m}{m!} \left(\pd a\right)^m \delta\left(\frac a z\right), \ee for certain maps $E^\pm_{i,a,m}\in \End(V)$.
+Here the $\P_i$ are finite collections of points in $\Cx$, and the upper limit $M$ is related to the maximal dimension of the $\ell$-weight spaces.
+Both depend on the choice of representation $V$.
+The $\delta$-function $\delta(a/z)$ is the formal distribution $\sum_{r\in \Z} (a/z)^r$, and the important point is that the dependence on the mode number $r$ of $x_{i,r}^\pm$ is solely through these formal $\delta$-functions and their derivatives (which, intuitively speaking, have ``support'' at the points $a\in \P_i$).
+It is then natural to ask what algebraic relations are obeyed by the maps $E^\pm_{i,a,m}$.
+The interesting relations are the ones that are independent of $V$, and, by abstracting these, we arrive at the definition (\S\ref{algdef}) of $\alg$.

+We shall work in subcategories $\cc_\P$ of $\cc$ (see Definition \ref{cpdef}) whose objects have $q$-characters lying in $\Z[Y_{i,a},Y_{i,aq_i^2}^{-1}]_{i\in I,a\in \P_i}$, where $(\P_i)_{i\in I}$ are arbitrary finite subsets of $\Cx$.
+Given any finite collection of finite-dimensional representations there always exists a choice of $\P$ such that they all belong to $\cc_\P$; to this extent, to study finite-dimensional representations it suffices to study such subcategories.
+Our definition of $\alg$ depends on $\P$, as well as on $\g$ and $q$.
+(Particular categories of this form played a prominent role recently in \cite{HernandezLeclerc}.)
 The main result of the paper, Theorem \ref{mainthm}, is that a homomorphism $\uqlg\to \alg$ exists and that every representation in $\cc_\P$ arises as a pull-back of a representation of $\alg$.
-(The definition of $\alg$ depends on $\P$, as well as on $\g$ and $q$).
-The idea is the following: one first observes that for any $V\in \Ob(\cc_\P)$, the matrix representatives $\rho(x_{i}^\pm(z))\in \End(V)$ take a very specific form.
-Namely, \be \rho(x_{i}^\pm(z)) = \sum_{a\in \P_i}\sum_{m=0}^M E^\pm_{i,a,m} \frac{a^m}{m!} \left(\pd a\right)^m \delta\left(\frac a z\right), \ee for certain maps $E^\pm_{i,a,m}\in \End(V)$ (see Proposition \ref{idea}; the upper limit $M$ on the sum is related to the maximal dimension of the $\ell$-weight spaces of $V$).
-Here $\delta(a/z)$ is the formal distribution $\sum_{r\in \Z} (a/z)^r$, and the important point is that the dependence on the mode number $r$ of $x_{i,r}^\pm$ is solely through these formal $\delta$-functions and their derivatives (which, intuitively speaking, have ``support'' at the points $a\in \P_i$).
-It is then natural to ask what algebraic relations are obeyed by the maps $E^\pm_{i,a,m}$.
-The interesting relations are the ones that are independent of the choice $(V,\rho)$ of representation, and, by abstracting these, we arrive at the definition (\S\ref{algdef}) of $\alg$.

 The $\E^\pm_{i,a,m}$, now to be thought of as abstract generators of $\alg$, are the desired operators of definite $\ell$-weight $A_{i,a}^{\pm 1}$.
 Meanwhile the ``Cartan'' generators $(\phi_{i,\pm r}^{\pm})_{i\in I,r\in \Z}$ of $U^0$ are mapped, in $\alg$, to generators $\H_{i,a,m}$, whose eigenvalues encode partial fraction decompositions of rational $\ell$-weights.
 The appearance of the extra label $m\in \Z_{\geq 0}$ is closely related to a second sense in which the analogy between $\ell$-weights and the usual weight theory breaks down: whereas the $(k_i)_{i \in I}$ can be simultaneously diagonalized, the $(\phi_{i,\pm r}^{\pm})_{i\in I,r\in \Z}$ cannot; the $\ell$-weight encodes only their generalized eigenvalues with multiplicities.
 In highest weight representations, further information about their Jordan chains can now be read off from the commutation relations between $\H_{i,a,m}$'s and $\E^-_{i,a,m}$'s, cf. the examples in \S\ref{sl2sec}.